mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

         cluster: "EnvoyNetCore" # cluster name on the cds.yaml we want to point to.
         timeout: 60s
 ```
-The route definition that passes all the requests to the cluster named EnvoyNetCore.
-The cluster is known from the envoy.yaml file. (/etc/envoy/cds.yaml)
+The route definition that passes all the requests to the `cluster` named `EnvoyNetCore`.
+The cluster is known from the envoy.yaml file. `(/etc/envoy/cds.yaml)`

 **cds.yaml**